-We refer to Ooma Office, Ooma Enterprise and Ooma AirDial collectively as Ooma Business.
+We refer to Ooma Office, Ooma Enterprise, Ooma AirDial and OnSIP collectively as Ooma Business.
 Ooma Residential includes Ooma Telo basic and premier services, as well as Ooma Telo LTE and our smart security solutions.

-First Quarter Fiscal 2023 Financial Performance
+Second Quarter Fiscal 2023 Financial Performance

-- Total revenue was \$50.3 million, up 10% year-over-year, primarily driven by the growth of Ooma Business. - Subscription and services revenue from Ooma Business grew 18% year-over-year. - Total gross margin was 63%, up from 62% in the prior year quarter. - Net loss was \$0.8 million, improved from a \$0.9 million loss in the prior year quarter. - Adjusted EBITDA was \$3.9 million, up from \$3.5 million in the prior year quarter, largely driven by our revenue growth. - As of April 30, 2022, we had total cash, cash equivalents and short-term investments of \$31.8 million, up \$0.5 million from \$31.3 million as of January 31, 2022.
+- Total revenue was \$52.7 million, up 12% year-over-year, primarily driven by the growth of Ooma Business. - Subscription and services revenue from Ooma Business grew 17% year-over-year. - Total gross margin was 64%, up from 62% in the prior year quarter. - Net income was \$0.3 million, compared to a net loss of \$0.4 million in the prior year quarter. - Adjusted EBITDA was \$4.0 million, compared to \$4.1 million in the prior year quarter. - As of July 31, 2022, we had total cash, cash equivalents and short-term investments of \$22.5 million, compared to \$31.3 million as of January 31, 2022.
+Cash usage reflected our business acquisition of OnSIP for \$9.8 million.